By Andrew Komarow, CFP®, AEP®, AIF®, BFA™, CAP®, CASL®, CHFC®, ChSNC®, CLU®, FSCP®, REBC®, RHU®, RICP

 Individuals with neurodiverse brains come with many unique strengths including things like great attention to detail, ability to think outside of the box, and the ability to “hyper focus” on a subject matter that interests them.
 All of that aside, many individuals who are neurodiverse are unemployed, and most estimates say that number is up to 85%.
-With that in mind, is hard to imagine finding time to plan for the future when you are not just financially potentially living paycheck to paycheck, but what I like to call emotionally living from paycheck to paycheck.
+With that in mind, it is hard to imagine finding time to plan for the future when you are not just financially potentially living paycheck to paycheck, but what I like to call emotionally living from paycheck to paycheck.
 Living to work, living to get through the routine of each day, emotionally investing yourself in that grind – planning for an unprecedented future can feel impossible.

 As an autistic individual myself, I understand the passion behind a special interest.
-Planning for my financial future happens to be one of mine but I understand that that just may not be yours’.
-In a study done by John Grable and So-Hyun Joo, it was found that financial is more saught out when someone is under financial stress (as in, something has happened and help is needed in the moment), but not necessarily from those suffering anxiety (a constant state of unwell, not necessarily brought on by a specific circumstance).
+Planning for my financial future happens to be one of mine, but I understand that that just may not be yours.
+In a study done by John Grable and So-Hyun Joo, it was found that financial assistance is more sought out when someone is under financial stress (as in, something has happened and help is needed in the moment), but not necessarily from those suffering anxiety (a constant state of unwell, not necessarily brought on by a specific circumstance).
 The same study found that over 50% of participants reported feeling anxiety over finances.
 We all know that autism and anxiety go hand-in-hand.
 This is why a financial planner is so important.
-It is absolutely ok and necessary to ask for someone to help you understands your situation, what you are going through, and who can help be an accountability partner to keep you on track – a financial planner offers all of that.
+It is absolutely ok and necessary to ask for someone to help you understand your situation, what you are going through, and who can help be an accountability partner to keep you on track – a financial planner offers all of that.

-However, before we can talk about how should plan for the future, we need to talk about why it is important to plan for the future.
+However, before we can talk about how one should plan for the future, we need to talk about why it is important to plan for the future.
 The “why” is always much more important than the “how”.
-It is important to know why you did something, what the intentions where at the time, and with something very complicated as finances, this is something that is challenging do on your own.
+It is important to know why you did something, what the intentions where at the time, and with something very complicated as finances, this is something that is challenging to do on your own.
 You should be able to say what is important to you, what you would like your life to look like 10/20/30+ years down the road, and it is with the guidance of a professional that you can walk together to take the steps needed to accomplish those goals.

 Myths About Government Benefits